 Betting for Heavyweights

 With boxing, like MMA, it’s pretty much a 2-horse race – if you excuse the inappropriate horse racing analogy.
 There are 3 main outcomes, either a boxer wins, loses or draws.
 Simple.
 However, there are many other variables to base your strategies around rather than just a bet on the winner.
 The winner could win by knock-out or points.
 He could win in the first round or twelfth round.
-Also, he could win by a high number of points or low number.
+Also, he could win by a high number of points or a low number.
 He may even win virtually all the rounds or just a small majority.
 All of these exciting variables ensure that there are great boxing betting strategies out there that can ensure the best returns on your wager if you know what you are doing and can make those correct predictions.

 Best Bookies for Boxing Betting